 The strategy of funding talented, innovative scientists rather than specific projects was crucial in the establishment of the Laboratory and the achievements of the first senior scientists, David Baulcombe, Mike Daniels and Jonathan Jones in 1987-88, followed by Paul Schulze-Lefert in 1996 were key to developing the reputation of the lab over the course of the first two five-year research cycles.
 Groundbreaking work that arose from the Laboratory includes the cloning of the first of the receptor-like protein class of plant resistance genes and the discovery of small interfering RNA (siRNA), the specificity determinant in RNA-mediated gene silencing.

 The continued policy of recruiting outstanding individual scientists to lead research groups during subsequent research cycles broadened the scientific base of the laboratory; Anne Osbourn, Jane Parker, Martin Parniske, Ken Shirasu, Scott Peck, John Rathjen, Volker Lipka and Silke Robatzek all have left their scientific mark on both the laboratory and the worldwide research community.
-Presently the laboratory houses six research groups, headed by Cyril Zipfel, Jonathan Jones, Sophien Kamoun, Matthew Moscou and Ksenia Krasileva.
+Presently the laboratory houses six research groups, headed by Jonathan Jones, Sophien Kamoun, Wenbo Ma, Matthew Moscou, Nick Talbot, and Cyril Zipfel.

 An original aim of establishing the Laboratory was to ensure that discoveries made within the science groups would lead to beneficial agronomic applications.
 In 2009 the Laboratory formed a research partnership with the Two Blades Foundation (2Blades).
 The new partnership enables 2Blades to operate an applied research program within the Sainsbury Laboratory, giving them access to the world-renowned expertise while enabling the laboratory to expand its fundamental scientific research to support agriculture directly.
 The 2Blades group at TSL is led by Peter van Esse.